sous-chefs/etcd/README.md

 ## Recipes
 * *default:* Install and setup the service
 * *_service:* Recipe used by default for setting up the service
 * *binary_install:* Installs the binary of etcd from github release tarballs
+* *cluster:* Recipe to aide in the building of multi-node etcd clusters

 ## Attributes